Installation Guide¶

 - Node.js 18 or 20 (matching your OOD version)

-If you're unsure which versions to use, check the bundled software that came with your Open OnDemand installation.
-OnDemand Loop includes a version mapping matrix used for the local environment ood_versions.mk that shows exactly which Ruby and Node.js versions correspond to each OOD release.
+If you're unsure which versions to use, check the bundled software that came with your Open OnDemand installation, or refer to the version mapping matrix in ood_versions.mk.

 Building the Application¶